Ragnar's Historical Knife Catalog

 Click here for image.

-#OH-7504; The 4" Paring Knife is a just a bit longer.
-Again the blade is only .052" thick and 3/4" wide.
-The tang extends about the length of the handle.
-It would also do nicely as a patch knife.
-I think this one is shaped more nicely.
-It's also $6.
+#OH-7533; The 3 1/4" Paring Knife is a basic paring or food prep knife.
+The blade is only .052" thick and 11/16" wide.
+The tang extends about half of the length of the handle.

 Click here for image.